What is a Dominant?

 There is no one way to be a Dominant.
 Dom/Dommes can also be sadists, tops, masters or riggers.
 Dominant is a huge category of BDSM made up of many very different people who all have one thing in common, their need to be in control.

-The D in the term BDSM stands for dominance, therefore Dominants are an instrumental part of the BDSM fetish.
+The D in the term BDSM stands for Dominance, therefore Dominants are an instrumental part of BDSM.

 Which BDSM archetype matches well with a Dominant?

 Dominants are turned on by people being submissive towards them be that by using an honorific such as ‘Sir’ or ‘Miss’ when talking to them or by obeying them without question.
 Every Dominant has his/her own way of being Dominant.
 Some may be monogamous and want a full time submissive others will only want submissive play partners.
 Some will only take on one submissive, others will have several depending on their preference.